ubicucsd/bootcamp_19_20/2_LinuxTerminal.md

 **Windows users:** We do not like Windows terminals, you do not like Windows terminals, no one likes Windows terminals.
 Go to [The Putty website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and download Putty.
 A window should appear to guide you through the installation.

-## Task 3: Explore the Server
+## Exploring the Server

-In your email, you should have a password from me.
-Your username for EC2 is the same as your ucsd username.
+We've created an account for you on our server (which is, by the way, called EC2).
+Your username for EC2 is the same as your UCSD username.
+Your password has been emailed to you.

+### Connecting

+**Mac or Linux:** Open an application on your device called "Terminal".
+This should open up a window that prompts you to enter some text.
+Copy-paste this command into the terminal: ```ssh your-username@ec2-3-16-81-18.us-east-2.compute.amazonaws.com```.
+Replace "your-username" with your UCSD username, and press enter.
+You're now connected to EC2!

+*Note: you may need to use Ctrl-shift-V to paste into terminal.*

-**Windows:** Open putty, paste ```ec2-13-59-255-161.us-east-2.compute.amazonaws.com``` into the Host Name section and select port 22 and SSH on that same page.
-Type a name under Saved Sessions and click the Save icon on the right.
+**Windows:** Open putty, paste ```ec2-3-16-81-18.us-east-2.compute.amazonaws.com``` into the Host Name section and select port 22 and SSH on that same page.
+Type any name of your choice under Saved Sessions and click the Save icon on the right.
 Now, press Open and type your username and password when prompted.

-**Mac or Linux:** Right click anywhere and click open terminal.
-You should see a prompt that looks something like  ```mchernys@mchernys-ThinkPad-T430:~/Desktop$```.
-Next, copy paste this command into the terminal and press enter ```ssh your-username@ec2-13-59-255-161.us-east-2.compute.amazonaws.com```.
-Note: use Ctrl-shift-V to paste into terminal.
-Please replace "your-username" with your actual username.
-Save the command you used somewhere so you can copy paste it in the future.

-You probably have your own password in mind for your account.
-Type ```passwd username``` and follow the prompts to set your own password.
+### Your First Commands

-Discover your identity.
+1. Discover your identity.
 Type `whoami` into the window that just opened up and hit `enter`.
 And just like that you're talking with your computer, you bioinformatician, you.

+2. The password we provided you with isn't particularly safe.
+Let's change your password using the terminal.
+Type ```passwd [your-username]``` and follow the prompts to set your own password.
+(Replace "your-username" with your username.)

 ## How do I see what a command does?